RECRUITMENT - AIRCREW - PILOT OR NAVIGATOR - PILOT TRAINING

 - Electronic warefare

-Pupil pilots will be required to master a side-by-side trainer and the Pilatus PC-7 Mk II, including:
+Pupil pilots will be required to master the Astra, including:

 - Simulation exercises